Editorial Disclaimer

 The Blue Cash Preferred® Card from American Express is a cash-back credit card that works for people who want to keep their rewards game on the simple side.
 Not only does this card offer a big signup bonus, but it lets you earn considerable rewards in categories people tend to spend the most in.

-It all starts with a one-time statement credit bonus of $250 you can earn when you spend $3,000 in purchases within 6 months.
+It all starts with earning a $250 statement credit after you spend $3,000 in eligible purchases on your new Card within the first 6 months.
 You can also earn 6% cash back at U.S. supermarkets on up to $6,000 in spending per year (then 1%), 6% cash back on select U.S. streaming subscriptions, 3% cash back at U.S. gas stations and on transit (including taxis/rideshare, parking, tolls, trains, buses and more), and 1% back on all other purchases.

 Blue Cash Preferred® Card from American Express: A Smart Cash-Back Credit Card for Nearly Everyone